jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03d.md

-at the point D the angle ADB has to be of such a size, that the tangent of this is equal to g, since near the point E, at which the speed is zero, the effect of the resistance vanishes; but now if this angle should be greater, then the curve AME has a horizontal tangent at E, as we cautioned in the preceding scholium regarding the descent.EULER'S MECHANICA VOL. 2.
+at the point D the angle ADB has to be of such a size, that the tangent of this is equal to g, since near the point E, at which the speed is zero, the effect of the resistance vanishes; but now if this angle should be greater, then the curve AME has a horizontal tangent at E, as we cautioned in the preceding scholium regarding the descent.
-Chapter 3d.
-Translated and annotated by Ian Bruce. page 481

 PROPOSITION 72.
-Problem. [p.
-341]
+Problem

 634. If the curve AM (Fig.71) is given, upon which the body is moving in vacuo, to find the curve am, upon which the body moves in a medium with resistance thus descends, so that the speed at a is equal to the speed at A and with equal arcs AM and am taken, so that the speeds at individual points M and m are also equal.

 Solution.

 With the vertical axes AP and ap drawn, and with the horizontal lines MP, mp let AM = am = s, AP = t and ap = x; the given curve AM is given by means of the equation between s et t.